-Practicums are part of the ECE program.
-You'll be placed in child care centres and preschools and given assignments to complete.
-You are expected to practice the knowledge and skills learned in other courses, participate in a comprehensive evaluation, and will receive a (Mastery or Non-Mastery) grade at completion.
+Practicums are part of the ECE program and a requirement of licensing.
+Students will be placed in licensed child care centres and preschools and given assignments to complete.
+Students are expected to practice the knowledge and skills learned in other courses, participate in a comprehensive evaluation, and will receive a (Mastery or Non-Mastery) grade at completion.

-Note: practicum hours cannot be included as part of the 500 hours of work experience required of ECE graduates by the provincial government for a licence to practice.
+Note: practicum hours cannot be included as part of the 500 hours of work experience required of ECE graduates by the provincial government for a license to practice.

 How long will it take me to complete my program?

-Full-time students can complete their diplomas in two years, while part-time students can complete the program in four years.
+Full-time students can complete their diplomas in two years (4 semesters).

 Can I transfer my ECE Certificate from another post-secondary institution and complete an ECE Diploma at Douglas College?